 Standard class size is 3 people (limit of 5) and move quickly.
 You work with multiple instructors to maximize your voice strengths and refine your skills.Pre-requisite: Accelerated Essentials of Voice Over, or Audition

 |"I learned more than I expected to!
 Very helpful critiques.
 I grew as a voiceover talent, and as a person—I have more confidence now.
 I learned a lot by paying attention to others' feedback too.
 You really do learn more in a group." –Student Katie Horvat|

 You will get hours of in-person instruction.
-Get all the details about this 20-session training here.
+Get all the details here.

 Founder of School of Voiceover / Voice Results, Sarah has coached hundreds of students over the past two decades, and has performed hundreds of VO spots as a working talent herself.

 Gary is a longtime stage, film and voice actor.
 He once did a single-line VO spot that paid him $25,000/year for many years.

 John is the "Baritone-Next-Door,” a longtime and very experienced voice over talent.
 Moore Talent represents him for voice and on-camera.

 Ross is a Twin Cities director, actor and voiceover artist with extensive stage, on-camera, improvisation and voice over experience.

 Nancy has worked extensively, appearing in five independent films, dozens of plays, countless radio and TV commercials, and corporate films.